Career Roadmap FAQs - Human Resources at Ohio State

 The mapping process includes the HR Compensation Team, strategic HR business partners, current managers with direct reports and employees.
 Unit leaders and senior leaders are also included.
 Each stakeholder will have a role in this process to correctly map positions.

-In spring 2021, staff will have a review period to confirm or suggest changes to how their positions are mapped.
+Staff will have a review period to confirm or suggest changes to how their positions are mapped.
 This review period follows supervisors and unit HR partners who are reviewing and making suggested changes at specific phases throughout the process.